Atrix256/SampleZoo/README.md

 ## Other Software Used

-* **STB** - stb_image and stb_image write from https://github.com/nothings/stb.
-This is used to read and write images.
+* **STB** - https://github.com/nothings/stb.
+This is used to read and write images, and render true type text.
 Very cool set of header only libraries from Sean Barrett https://twitter.com/nothings.
 * **Premake5** - a nice way to generate project and solution files from code.  https://premake.github.io/